Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Methodology

 \subsubsection{Urban ED Setting.}

 With parameters specified in Table~\ref{tab:ed_parameters} for the Urban ED setting, the state space encompasses $j \in [0, 38]$ representing 39 non-urgent states, and the system remains stable with $\rho_u < 1$.
-Performance measures for this scenario at the optimal threshold $\theta^* = 27$ show $E[N_n] = 1.56$ as the expected non-urgent patients in the system, $\lambda_n^{eff} = 0.32$ as the effective non-urgent arrival rate, $E[W_n] = 4.90$ as the expected non-urgent waiting time, with an average of $0.99$ non-urgent patients in service and a balking probability of $p_{\text{balk}} = 0.14$.
-The expected relative error for the urban ED setting is $1.063\times 10^{-7}$.
+The QBD solver achieves an expected relative error of $1.063\times 10^{-7}$ against exact $M/M/c$ probabilities.
+Performance measures for this scenario at the optimal threshold $\theta^* = 27$ show $E[N_n] = 1.56$ as the expected non-urgent patients in the system, $\lambda_n^{\mathrm{eff}} = 0.32$ as the effective non-urgent arrival rate, ${E[S_n]} = 4.90$ as the expected non-urgent waiting time, with an average of $0.99$ non-urgent patients in service and a balking probability of $p_{b} = 0.14$.